If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 What Is Managed Hosting?

-Many of us, including me, do not know much about how a web hosting process works.
+Many of us, including me, know little about how a web hosting process works.
 We don’t know how to get the best out of a web hosting service.
-The result is ” We start blaming our web host“
+The result is, ” We start blaming our web host.”

 That’s not fair at all.
-To overcome these kinds of issues, most web host nowadays offers a service called Managed Hosting.
+To overcome these kinds of issues, most web hosts nowadays offer a Managed Hosting service.

 The support team will decide how the server should be optimized, they will decide the key variables and the best settings that your hosting environment should have.

 But the expert service also makes sense.
 Right?
-They always go one step extra and optimize your hosting environment to suit the requirements of WordPress and as a result, you get the best speed and experience from your WordPress blog.
+They always go one step extra and optimize your hosting environment to suit WordPress’s requirements.
+As a result, you get the best speed and experience from your WordPress blog.

 What Is Reseller Hosting?

-It is extra work but probably you are charging for that.
+It is extra work, but you are probably charging for it.
 It would be a one-time income for you.
 How about a recurring income source from the same service that you are offering?

 You can buy a Reseller Hosting plan and start offering hosting services to your clients.
 In reseller hosting, you will be given the option of how many sub-accounts you can sell.

-Interestingly, the main hosting company from where you bought the reseller hosting package does not care about how much you are charging your clients for the sub-accounts.
+Interestingly, the main hosting company from where you bought the reseller hosting package does not care how much you charge your clients for the sub-accounts.

 Reseller Hosting is a great option if you want to start your hosting business but do not have the infrastructure and resources a mainstream web hosting company needs.

-You can start with reseller hosting and upgrade to mainstream hosting when you make a good amount of money from your reseller hosting business.
+You can start with reseller hosting and upgrade to mainstream hosting when you make much money from your reseller hosting business.

 Conclusion: Types Of Hosting

-Recommending a specific hosting type without actually knowing your requirements is a difficult task because every project has a different requirement.
+Recommending a specific hosting type without knowing your requirements is difficult because every project has a different requirement.

-However, if you are just getting into web hosting, it’s better to start with Shared Hosting as the learning curve is linear.
+However, if you are just getting into web hosting, starting with Shared Hosting is better as the learning curve is linear.

-Once you get some experience, you will better realize which type of hosting is best for your business and accordingly make a decision.
+Once you get some experience, you will better realize which type of hosting is best for your business and accordingly decide.

-One more thing we need to consider is that, until and unless you are sure about your projected growth, don’t sign up for multi-year contracts. if you do so, you may be stuck to that hosting company for a couple of years without any scope of scalability.
+If you do so, you may be stuck with that hosting company for a couple of years without any scope of scalability.

 It’s a wise decision to pay a little extra for month-to-month plans until you are sure about your business growth projections.

-The positive of the monthly plan is that you can switch your hosting company any time you want and choose a better hosting that complements your website’s traffic spike.
+The positive of the monthly plan is that you can switch your hosting company anytime and choose a better hosting that complements your website’s traffic spike.

-To make your life easy, we have compiled a list of 10 Best Web Hosting which might be a useful resource in case you are not sure which web host to choose.
+To simplify your life, we have compiled a list of 10 Best Web Hosting, which might be useful if you are unsure which web host to choose.

-My suggestion would be to start with Cloud Hosting like Cloudways and slowly move to VPS hosting if you see a spike in traffic.
+I suggest starting with Cloud Hosting like Cloudways and slowly moving to VPS hosting if you see a spike in traffic.

 FAQ | Types Of Web Hosting